 Most systems of interest in science and engineering are described in form of differential equations which live in continuous time.
 On the other hand, all numerical simulation methods have to discretize the time interval of interest in some form or the other and thus effectively generate discrete time systems.
 We will thus only briefly sketch some relevant properties of continuous time systems in this section, and sketch how they can be transformed into discrete time systems.
-Throughout the lecture, we will mainly be concerned with discrete time systems, while we occasionally come back to the continuous time case.
+After this section, and throughout the first two parts of the book, we will exclusively be concerned with discrete time systems, before we will finally come back to the continuous time case in Part III.